typisttech/trellis-cloudflare-origin-ca/README.md

 ### What are the benefits of Cloudflare Origin CA over other public certificates?

-See [Introducing CloudFlare Origin CA](https://blog.cloudflare.com/cloudflare-ca-encryption-origin/#whataretheincrementalbenefitsoforigincaoverpubliccertificates) on Cloudflare blog.
+See [Introducing Cloudflare Origin CA](https://blog.cloudflare.com/cloudflare-ca-encryption-origin/#whataretheincrementalbenefitsoforigincaoverpubliccertificates) on Cloudflare blog.

 ### Why use 256-bit ECDSA key as default?